AndrewSmiley/predix_hydrator_ui/README.md

 ```

 ### Run
-Now just run the start script to compile and run the ui
+Now just run the start script to compile and run the ui.
+MAKE SURE THE KEGURATOR REST API IS RUNNING FIRST
 ```
 npm start
 ```